Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 ## Hosting the tool online on Netlify

-What we made so far.
+What we have made so far.

 - Retrieving values from textarea's
 - Write these values to an iframe